iocafe/iocafe-doc/source/security/210228-certificates-and-chain-of-trust.rst

 Certificate expiration check is disabled: I do not want my IO to go down at specific date, if the certificate renewal process is neglected.
 There is currently no automatic system to renew server certificates in field devices, often without internet connection.
-Certificate expiration check can anyhow be enabled by compiler time define OSAL_CHECK_SERVER_CERT_EXPIRATION=1.
+Certificate expiration check can be enabled by compiler time define OSAL_CHECK_SERVER_CERT_EXPIRATION=1.

 This means that devices that are no longer used, need to be wiped clean, or hammered unconscious before recycling